pcdshub/happi/docs/source/client.rst

 Searching a range
 """""""""""""""""

+In this example, we have added an extraneous field ``position`` that is not present normally in the ``HappiItem`` container.

-Searching a Z-range on the beamline, or a range with any arbitrary key is also easy by way of :meth:`.Client.search_range`.
+We can search a range of values with any arbitrary key using :meth:`.Client.search_range`.
 For example:

 .. ipython:: python

-    client.search_range('z', start=314.4, end=348.6, type='HappiItem')
+    client.search_range("position", start=314.4, end=348.6)

-This would return all items between Z=314.4 and Z=348.6.
+This would return all items between positions 314.4 and 348.6.

-Any numeric key can be filtered in the same way, replacing ``'z'`` with the key name.
+Any numeric key can be filtered in the same way, replacing ``'position'`` with the key name.

 Searching with regular expressions
 """"""""""""""""""""""""""""""""""